 After five years of restricted external recruitment and increasing demands there is a recognition that the City Council will need to invest in skills for our existing staff and attract, develop and retain new talent to enhance the Council's capabilities for the challenges ahead.
-This will be supported by a strengthened focus on workforce development as part of the Our People strategy and new opportunities including the apprenticeship levy.
+This will be supported by a strengthened focus on workforce development of all staff.